PGC Logo Learning from Rocks & Mines

 It began with the great northern Australian trio of sediment hosted zinc-lead-silver deposits, the HYC orebody at McArthur River (MIM), the Century Project (Pasminco) and the Hilton-George Fisher and Mt Isa Lead mines at Mt Isa (MIM).

-Next were the Mt Isa copper orebodies (MIM) and the Ernest Henry copper-gold deposit (MIM-Pasminco).
+Next were the Mt Isa copper orebodies (MIM) and the Ernest Henry IOCG copper-gold deposit (MIM-Pasminco).
 Then the high grade metamorphic hosted lead-zinc-silver mines of Cannington (BHP) in Queensland and Broken Hill (Pasminco) in New South Wales.

-These were followed by the transgressive, sediment hosted massive sulphide zinc-lead-silver deposit at Elura (Pasminco), also in NSW, and the Hellyer volcanic hosted copper-lead-zinc-silver-gold orebody of Western Metals in Tasmania.
+These were followed by the transgressive, sediment hosted massive sulphide zinc-lead-silver deposit at Elura (Pasminco), also in NSW, and the Hellyer volcanic hosted (VHMS) copper-lead-zinc-silver-gold orebody of Western Metals in Tasmania.

 Each visit entailed a briefing on the ore deposit, its geological setting, the mineralisation and mining, followed by an opportunity to study the ore and host rocks in the mine.
 At most operations, drill core through the ore and surrounding country rock was also available, while in addition at some, surface traverses of the deposit were conducted, over and away from the mine.